ckan/ckan/doc/maintaining/data-viewer.rst

 The *New view* dropdown will show the available view types for this particular resource.
-If the list if empty, you may need to add the relevant view plugins to the :ref:`ckan.plugins` setting on your configuration file, eg::
+If the list is empty, you may need to add the relevant view plugins to the :ref:`ckan.plugins` setting on your configuration file, eg::

     ckan.plugins = ... image_view recline_view pdf_view